Skip to main content

 All courses must be graded before a student is permitted to teach.
 Students with outstanding course requirements (excluding the Teaching Colloquium normally taken in G3 year) are not permitted to sit for the general examination.

-Advising and Course Planning
+Advising and Progress

-First and second-year students meet with the DGS at the start of each semester for the first two years to discuss their plan of study.
-Students also meet with the graduate program coordinator at this time and must submit to the coordinator a completed “History of Science Doctoral Degree Requirements Worksheet.”
+First- and second-year students meet with the DGS at the start of each term for the first two years to discuss their plan of study.
+Students also meet with the graduate program coordinator at the beginning of each term, submitting a completed History of Science Doctoral Degree Requirements Worksheet.
 This is to ensure that students are fulfilling the necessary requirements.

 Language Requirement

 All students must demonstrate proficiency in at least one language other than English upon submission of the dissertation prospectus in November of the G3 year (see below).
-The language(s) in question should reflect students’ research interests and ordinarily will be agreed on in consultation with the DGS and intended dissertation director at the beginning of the first year of graduate study; the list may be revised as necessary to reflect students’ changing intellectual trajectories.
+The language(s) in question should reflect the student's research interests and ordinarily will be agreed on in consultation with the DGS and intended dissertation director at the beginning of the first year of graduate study; the list may be revised as necessary to reflect the student's changing intellectual trajectories.
 Some students may enter with all the language preparation they will need for graduate study in their chosen fields.
-Others may have an elementary or intermediate knowledge of a language or languages and may improve on that knowledge by taking additional coursework, including first-, second-, or third-year language courses and/or the reading courses offered by some departments, whether during the regular academic year or in summer.
+Others may have an elementary or intermediate knowledge of a language or languages and may improve on that knowledge by taking additional coursework, including first-, second-, or third-year language courses and/or the reading courses offered by some departments, whether during the regular academic year or in the summer.

-To document proficiency, students must email the graduate program coordinator, cc’ing the advisor and the faculty member who certifies the student’s language skills; students should list the language(s) and the means by which proficiency has been demonstrated.
+To document proficiency, students must email the graduate program coordinator, cc’ing the advisor and the faculty member who certifies the student’s language skills.
+Students should list the language(s) and the means by which proficiency has been demonstrated.
 Students taking language reading courses at Harvard Summer School or in an external institution should have a transcript sent to the graduate program coordinator.

 Year 2: The General Examination